A Cold February Night

 always to be there, to protect us, and keep us safe.

-small pump to the intravenous line that ran into the right arm.
-I couldn’t say
+to the intravenous line that ran into the right arm.
+I couldn’t say anything,

-and the word morphine sulfate written on a red sticker attached to the bag.
-The
+and the words morphine sulfate written on a red sticker attached to the bag,

 I sat there holding her hand, feeling her pulse and listing to her breathe.